Buddhism and Theosophy

 Theosophical teachings have borrowed some concepts and terms from Buddhism.
 Some theosophists like Helena Blavatsky, Helena Roerich and Henry Steel Olcott also became Buddhists.
 Henry Steel Olcott helped shape the design of the Buddhist flag.
-Tibetan Buddhism was popularised in the West at first mainly by Theosophists including Evans-Wentz and Alexandra David-Neel.
+Theosophists including Evans-Wentz and Alexandra David-Neel, played a role in popularizing Tibetan Buddhism in the west.

-Blavatsky sometimes compared Theosophy to Mahayana Buddhism.
-In The Key to Theosophy she writes:

 The Theosophists as Buddhists and Buddhologists

 The Founders of the Theosophical Society

 25 May 1880 Blavatsky and Olcott embraced Buddhism: they publicly took in Galle the Refuges and Pancasila from a prominent Sinhalese bhikkhu.
 Olcott and Blavatsky (she received US citizenship previously) were the first Americans who were converted to Buddhism in the traditional sense.

 In Buddhology there is an idea that the "Theosophical Buddhists" were the forerunners of all subsequent Western, or, as they were called, "white" Buddhists.
 In addition, they attempted to rationalize Buddhism, to cleanse the doctrine, removing from it elements of "folk superstition".
 They also tried to identify Buddhism with esoteric doctrine, recognizing the Lord Buddha as the "Master-Adept."
 And finally, they considered it their duty to provide assistance and political support to the oppressed Sinhalese Buddhists.